yagarasu/crinoline/README.md

 ## View
 This layer represents the Laces templates.
 You can use pure PHP templates here with includes, but Crinoline provides a plugin for Laces.

-You can read the documentation for Laces *here*.
+You can read the documentation for Laces [here](https://github.com/yagarasu/laces/).

 The plugin must be set in the config file and it is available with the following construction: `plg('CRLaces')`.